 You can, of course, record your audio on the phone without an external microphone.
 The audio technology in all iPhones since at least the 4S is outstanding.
 (The iPhones’ headphone audio quality puts expensive “audiophile” gear to shame.
 Here’s a technical discussion of iPhone 5S Audio Quality, by professional sound engineer Ken Rockwell.)
 So getting good audio OUT of the iPhone is a breeze!

 But getting good audio INTO the iPhone is a different story.

 For RECORDING, the iPhone tech simply doesn’t matter.
-What determines if your audio will be wonderful or terrible is two things:
+What will determine if your audio is wonderful or awful is two things: